danielgarciasanchez/FDP_Bet_Recommmender/README.md

 # FDP_Bet_Recommmender
-Final Degree Project to complete the master in DataScience of KSchool based on a system to calculate the percentage of success of bets related to the spanish league games.
-Those recommendations will be based not only on probabilities but on different risk profiles.
+Final Degree Project to complete the master degree in Data Science of KSchool based on an analysis to calculate the percentage of success of bets of the spanish league games.